Last Updated on August 25, 2022 by

 Since Suboxone is a long-acting opioid, it can present challenges when withdrawing from the drug; after long-term Suboxone use withdrawals can be severe, sometimes described as tormenting, and can last for weeks, especially when the person is not able to access support or inpatient treatment.

-However, the Alternative to Meds Center specializes in withdrawal from Suboxone, using gentle and gradual taper methods, supported with many comfort-based therapies to make the process maximally tolerable and as comfortable and uncomplicated as possible.
-Endorphin repair is a great advantage for this process, and makes coming off Suboxone a sustainable and very reachable goal, especially when the strategies have been well and carefully planned, as discussed here.
+However, Alternative to Meds Center specializes in holistic, medically monitored withdrawal from Suboxone, using gentle and gradual taper methods, supported by many comfort-based therapies to make the process maximally tolerable and as comfortable and uncomplicated as possible.
+Endorphin repair is a great advantage for this process and makes coming off Suboxone a sustainable and very reachable goal, especially when the strategies have been well and carefully planned, as discussed here.
 Please review our services overview pages for a detailed description of the inpatient protocols available for Suboxone withdrawal.

 There is currently an opioid crisis in the US and in other parts of the world.
 As part of the effort to turn back the tide on the opiate addiction problem, there have been some new strategies that have received FDA approval and broad acceptance in treatment programs, as well as changes to some commonly abused opiate drugs that are designed to deter recreational abuse.